enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 It's inevitable that bugs will be found in Enzo, and that some of those bugs will affect the actual simulation results (and thus the test problems used in the problem suite).
-If you fix a bug that results in a change to some or all of the test problems, the gold standard solutions will need to be updated.
 Here is the procedure for doing so:

 1. Run the "push suite" of test problems (``--pushsuite=True``)